 Also, stick to the servicing intervals recommended by the car manufacturer and always keep a full service history to help maintain the value of your car.

-at least 3 mm for winter driving), you can prolong their life by taking proper care of them.
+You can prolong your tyres’ life by taking proper care of them:

-Ensure that they are correctly inflated as over or under-inflated tyres aren’t only dangerous, they will wear out more quickly and they will increase your fuel consumption.
+- Ensure that they are correctly inflated as over or under-inflated tyres aren’t only dangerous, they will wear out more quickly and will increase your fuel consumption.

-.
 Every car has an optimal fuel efficiency typically around 25 mph to 55 mph.
 Driving at 70 mph reduces efficiency by 17%, while driving at 80 mph reduces it by a staggering 28%.
 Keep your speed down and save fuel.

-- Drive smoothly, accelerating and de-accelerating gently.
+- Drive smoothly, accelerating and decelerate gently.